 Unfortunately, the indexes to the births, marriages and deaths do contain errors, and that can make it impossible to find some events.
 Inevitably, notwithstanding the fact that registration has been compulsory since 1855, there must also be a small percentage of events that went unrecorded.

-Indexes for every Scottish decennial census from 1841 to 1911 are available online, following registration and the purchase of credits, at the official web-site, ScotlandsPeople.
+Indexes for every Scottish decennial census from 1841 to 1921 are available online, following registration, at the official web-site, ScotlandsPeople.
 Actual census records can be viewed after purchase of credits.